Creative Writing: Poetry and Prose (evening)

-On this course we will focus on contemporary poetry and prose, and our tutor will take an innovative approach to creative writing by seeking to educate our imaginations through guided experimentation and playing games with words.
-This tried and tested approach enables writers (beginners or more experienced) to identify and connect with the undiscovered possibilities of their talent.
+On the course Ronnie will focus on creating and engaging contemporary poetry and prose, and take an innovative approach to creative writing by seeking to feed our imaginations through guided experimentation and playing games with words.
+This is a tried and tested and hightly successful approach which enables writers - both beginners and the more experienced - to identify and connect with the undiscovered possibilities of their talent.

 Weekly sessions will be supported by reading material which draws from a diverse community of writers.
 There will also be information onhow to get published, poetry magazines, competitions, venues, websites, small presses and literary development agencies.

 This is a taught live online course which means you will be taught alongside other students on the course by a tutor at a specific time on a specific day of the week.
 To take part in the course you will need a suitably equipped and internet-enabled device.
 Please find full details and instructions below under 'Course Delivery'.